jfree/jekyll-now/_posts/2020-11-16-open-source-libraries.md

 [JFreePDF](https://github.com/jfree/jfreepdf)               | PDF Graphics2D implementation         | Use OrsonPDF        | 2.0
 [Orson Charts](https://github.com/jfree/orson-charts)       | 3D chart library                      | 1.7                 | 2.0
 [Orson Charts FX](https://github.com/jfree/orson-charts-fx) | Orson Charts extension for JavaFX     | 1.0                 | 2.0

+I encourage people to use the modular versions of the libraries, but for those still using Java 8 the non-modular versions are still current.